droka/home-chain/README.md

 If the prize is won, the resources will be used to start the development work and make the conversion.

+### Identity management in Home-chain
+Identity will be managed by a modified version of the Identity pallet of Substrate.

+There  is no root registrar needed for Home-chain.
+Anybody is allowed to launch a community, for example a new condominium, and once she does, she becomes the admin of that community.
+Admin can invite or add new members to the community andat the same time registrar an identity for the members.
+Eg. community "Building: Danube street 10" is created by Alice.
+So Alice can now registrar identity of Bob, as "Bob, owner of flat 101".
+Note that all this idenitity tells, is that in that specific community called "Building: Danube street 10", Bob proved to the admins that he is called Bob and he owns flat number 101.
+If he happens to be a dual citizen, whit a slightly different passport name "Bobby" and shows that to another building admin in the other country, he might very well get a second identity registered there with the name "Bobby, owner of flat 506"in that community.
+Identities are relevant in the scope of a community, and community admins work as identity registrar.
+The outside world can decide how strong they trust an identity given out by a certain community.
+If that community is a building with 10 flats, the assurance is obviously lower than if that community  is the "Republic of Hungary" (which's registered identities we call legal Passports).

 -----------------------------------------------------------------

 # AI extension to Liquid Democracy